keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-Hardware.rst

 ######################

-This is an example of a script to load the FSBL and BBL into a card for use on the HiFive.
+This is an example of a script to load the FSBL and BBL into a card for use on the HiFive Unleashed.
 Be careful as this will repartition the target disk!

 You only need to reprogram the FSBL when modifying the first-stage